jundalisay/spblist/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 {{< l a="Socrates" >}}
-Let us place the most just beside the most unjust so that we can compare:
+Let us place the most dharmic beside the most adharmic so that we can compare:
-- the happiness of the person who lives in pure justice, and
+- the happiness of the person who lives in pure dharma, and
-- the unhappiness the person living in pure injustice.
+- the unhappiness the person living in pure adharma.

-This will then help us choose whether to pursue justice, or to pursue injustice, as Thrasymachus advises.
+This will then help us choose whether to pursue dharma, or to pursue adharma, as Thrasymachus advises.
 We shall follow our old plan and take the State first, then proceed to the individual.
 {{< /l >}}